oahzxl/oahzxl.github.io/_pages/about.md

 Research
 ------

-My current research mainly focuses on **efficient and scalable machine learning** through algorithm, parallelism, scheduling and compiler optimization, recently with a primary emphasis on **efficient video generation**.
+My current research mainly focuses on **efficient and scalable machine learning** through algorithm and infrastructure co-optimization, recently with a primary emphasis on **efficient video generation**.

 I am always happy to chat about interesting research ideas, and looking for academic collaborations and interns.
 Please drop me an email if you are interested in collaborating with me.